night-mi/ArqueoDiario/replit.md

 # Overview

-This is a cash reconciliation management system built for tracking and managing daily cash box audits.
-The application is designed to help businesses process multiple cash boxes, calculate denomination breakdowns, and generate reconciliation reports.
-It features a multi-step wizard interface that guides users through configuration, cash box entry, validation, and final reporting phases.
+This is a comprehensive cash reconciliation management system built for tracking and managing daily cash box audits at gas stations.
+The application is designed to help businesses process multiple cash boxes, calculate denomination breakdowns, and generate detailed reconciliation reports.
+It features a 5-step wizard interface that guides users through configuration, cash box entry, validation, totals summary, and dual reporting phases with complete offline functionality.

 # User Preferences